tpbrisco/cfopscon/README.md

 ## Options
 Options and configuration are contained in the "opcon.ini" file.
-It is broken into 2 sections - "global" (really, for BOSH) and "auth".
+It is broken into 2 sections - "bosh" and "auth".

 Options are specified below, with any default value indicated first.
-### global/bosh options
+### bosh options
 - director\_url=_https:/10.100.10.10:25555_ - - the full URL for the bosh director
 - verify_tls=[False, True] -- disable/enable TLS validation (meant for debugging)
 - user=_admin_ -- username for the BOSH login